track507/Valda-Spire-of-Secrets/README.md

 For the most part, most of version 1.4 is the same, but it has minor fixes and reworks that are different from the original 1.0.
 Recent contributions from Seaworld and I have been adding both classes and subclasses from VSoS to MPMB's Character sheet.
 I am also going to go through the process of adding each class/subclass and ensuring that it's v13.2.0 compatible

+I am going page by page and adding/updating content.
+I will be providing updates through the README.md

+## Important

+*Due to recent weaponsAdd bug, I am adding the bomb as "Bomb (Alchemist)" in weaponOptions instead of using `weaponsAdd : { select : ["Bomb"] }`*

+WIP: Alchemist
+  - Fixed `weaponsAdd` in "Bombs" feature
+  - Removed `weaponsAdd` automation in "Bomb Formulae" and now appears in the attack drop down
+  -